Medicare Urgent Care Clinics

-The Australian Government has funded the establishment of three new Medicare Urgent Care Clinics in Tasmania as part of a national program.
+The Australian Government funds eight Medicare Urgent Care Clinics (UCCs) in Tasmania as part of a national program.

 What are Medicare Urgent Care Clinics?